simcesplatform/LogReader/api.md

 ### Response

 Information about the given simulation run with the same contents as in each get simulations response item.

-### Notes

-Could also give more detailed information if we have it.
-For example list of topics used in the simulation run could be included here .
-As the response is defined now this API endpoint is not necessary since the same information can be obtained from the get simulations response assuming that the processes list will be there.

 ## Get messages for simulation run